Pivosgroup/aml-original-linux-buildroot/README.txt

 Also the cross toolchain is assumed to be at /opt/arm-2010q1 with a symlink to /opt/CodeSourcery/Sourcery_G++_Lite.

+On Ubuntu distros, they use dash instead of bash.
+Buildroot requires bash, so 'sudo dpkg-reconfigure dash' and choose bash.

 Fetch and install binary rootfs: wget http://openlinux.amlogic.com/download/linux/ARM/filesystem/arm-rootfs-2011-08-31-14.00--svn2033.tar.gz tar xf arm-rootfs-2011-08-31-14.00--svn2033.tar.gz